 The word wellness itself, “the state of being in good health, especially as an actively pursued goal” has been largely skewed and taken over by the diet industry in recent years.
 By taken over, I mean it now has the tendency to serve up images of skinny teas, supplements, and gluten-free everything.

-Yes, I’m technically a wellness coach.
+Yes, I’m technically a Certified Personal Trainer, Wellness & Life Coach.
 I am the kind that helps you choose yourself time and time again while navigating narratives surrounding your life put in place by you and others.
 I am not the kind that tells you what to eat for each meal and sells you protein shakes.

 As someone who’s been a blogger for a couple of years on a platform of vegan food and “wellness”.
 I often feel tremendous pressure to make substitutions for items like sugar, flour, and other delicious ingredients.

 Why?
 Deep down I know that if I label something gluten-free it’ll do better with certain audiences.
 Lots of my audience members scurry away from traditional ingredients.
 Because most of the other people in a similar industry do.
 This is thanks to pervasive wellness culture that I’ve fought to break free of myself for years (decades, really).

 The meat, cheese, and other animal products that I do not consume are due to ethical purposes, (again, a discussion for another time).